 - 2.10 All organizations depend on various forms of capital for their success.
-In this Framework, the capitals comprise financial, manufactured, intellectual, human, social and relationship, and natural, although as discussed in paragraphs 2.17-2.19, organizations preparing an integrated report are not required to adopt this categorization. - 2.11 The capitals are stocks of value that are increased, decreased or transformed through the activities and outputs of the organization.
-For example, an organization's financial capital is increased when it makes a profit, and the quality of its human capital is improved when employees become better trained. - 2.12 The overall stock of capitals is not fixed over time.
+In the <IR> Framework, the capitals comprise financial, manufactured, intellectual, human, social and relationship, and natural, although as discussed in paragraphs 2.17-2.19, organizations preparing an integrated report are not required to adopt this categorization. - 2.11 The capitals are stocks of value that are increased, decreased or transformed through the activities and outputs of the organization.
+For example, an organization's financial capital is increased when it makes a profit, and the quality of its human capital is improved when employees become better trained.

+2.12 The overall stock of capitals is not fixed over time.
 There is a constant flow between and within the capitals as they are increased, decreased or transformed.
 For example, when an organization improves its human capital through employee training, the related training costs reduce its financial capital.
 The effect is that financial capital has been transformed into human capital.

-Although this example is simple and presented only from the organization's
+Although this example is simple and presented only from the organization's perspective1, it demonstrates the continuous interaction and transformation between the capitals, albeit with varying rates and outcomes.

-- perspective1, it demonstrates the continuous interaction and transformation between the capitals, albeit with varying rates and outcomes. - 2.13 Many activities cause increases, decreases or transformations that are far more complex than the above example and involve a broader mix of capitals or of components within a capital (e.g., the use of water to grow crops that are fed to farm animals, all of which are components of natural capital). - 2.14 Although organizations aim to create value overall, this can involve the diminution of value stored in some capitals, resulting in a net decrease to the overall stock of capitals.
-In many cases, whether the net effect is an increase or decrease (or neither, i.e., when value is preserved) will depend on the perspective chosen; as in the above example, employees and employers might value training differently.
-In this Framework, the term value creation includes instances when the overall stock of capitals is unchanged or decreased (i.e., when value is preserved or diminished).
+2.13 Many activities cause increases, decreases or transformations that are far more complex than the above example and involve a broader mix of capitals or of components within a capital (e.g. the use of water to grow crops that are fed to farm animals, all of which are components of natural capital).
+2.14 Although organizations aim to create value overall, this can involve the erosion of value stored in some capitals, resulting in a net decrease to the overall stock of capitals (i.e. value is eroded).
+In many cases, whether the net effect is an increase or decrease (or neither, i.e. when value is preserved) will depend on the perspective chosen; as in the above example, employees and employers might value training differently.